patricksurry/micro-colossus/README.md

 &micro;65c02
 ===

+> [!NOTE]
+> This repo is deprecated after migration to https://github.com/patricksurry/taliforth-uc

 This repo documents the hardware and software for my &micro;65c02, aka `micro-colossus`.
 This is a [Ben Eater](https://www.youtube.com/@BenEater)-inspired build that runs [Colossal Cave Adventure](https://en.wikipedia.org/wiki/Colossal_Cave_Adventure).